nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 * Items with `…`​ after them can be used multiple times including zero times.<br>
   e.g. `[m/MODULES]…​` can be used as ` ` (i.e. 0 times), `m/CS2040S`, `m/CS2030S m/CS2100` etc.

-* If a parameter is expected only once in the command but you specified it multiple times, only the last occurrence of the parameter will be taken.<br>
+* If a parameter is expected only once in the command but you specified it multiple times, they will all be rejected.<br>
-  e.g. if you specify `p/12345678 p/87654321`, only `p/87654321` will be taken.
+  e.g. if you specify `p/12345678 p/87654321`, both will be rejected.

 * Parameters can be in any order.<br>
   e.g. if the command specifies `n/NAME p/PHONE_NUMBER`, `p/PHONE_NUMBER n/NAME` is also acceptable.